-The monitoring of progress and reporting in relation to these activities is tracked through monthly reports examined by the Corporate Management Team.
+The monitoring of progress and reporting in relation to those measures. to these activities is tracked through monthly reports examined by the Corporate Management Team.
 Formal quarterly reports are provided to Council on the status of achievement of these activities.